cw-Guo/chaos-mesh-live-examples/JVMChaos/step4.md

 NAME         READY   STATUS    RESTARTS   AGE helloworld   1/1     Running   0          34s
 ```

+After the READY column turns to 1/1, you can proceed to the next step.

 ### Observe the application
 You can observe the behavior of `helloworld` application before injecting faults, for example: